Overview of Annual Academic Program Assessment

 • identifying and implementing actions to improve student learning and/or the student experience, as appropriate, recognizing that the action of making no change is also possible.

 More specific descriptions of expectations for effective assessment practices and use of results are detailed in this rubric.
-Our goal is for all programs to consistently practice a "developed" level of assessment.
+Our goal is for all programs to consistently practice a "effectively fostering improvement of program-level student learning" level of assessment.
 We are moving toward that goal, recognizing that each program learning outcome poses its own unique assessment challenges.

 To date, programs have used a rich variety of evidence.
 Examples of direct evidence for assessing undergraduate majors and minors include senior theses, embedded exam questions, portfolios (electronic and paper), papers and reports and ETS subject tests.